 When you are in the Visme Editor of a project, click on the Menu icon at the top left of your screen and then select Presentation Notes in the dropdown menu.

 A presentation box will then appear on your screen.
 You can input your notes such as bullet points, font texts, font sizes, etc.

 You can choose to exit out the Presentation Notes when you’re done editing by clicking on the X icon.

 Once you’ve completed your presentation, you can publish by clicking share at the top right of your screen (Share > Publish to the web > view).
 Once you view your presentation, you will see a full-screen mode.
-From here, you can then click on the icon at the bottom of your screen to launch your Presentation Notes.
+From here, click on the “Settings Icon” at the bottom of your screen and then click on the “Present” button to launch your Presentation Notes.

 If you’re giving a timed delivery, you can view the amount of time that has passed since you started your presentation so you can mentally prepare yourself for the next point you want to make.
 You can also view which slide comes next in the deck.

 – During the time you deliver your presentation, you can then set up your presentation on two computers: the one connected to the projector and the other one on your laptop to be used for your own reference.